Onychophora: Sociality

 The brains of Onychophora, though small, are very complex; consequently, the organisms are capable of rather sophisticated social interactions.
-Behaviour may vary from genus to genus, so this article reflects the most-studied genus, Euperipatoides.
+Behavior may vary from genus to genus, so this article reflects the most-studied genus, Euperipatoides.

 The Euperipatoides form social groups of up to fifteen individuals, usually closely related, which will typically live and hunt together.
 Groups usually live together; in drier regions an example of a shared home would be the moist interior of a rotting log.
 Group members are extremely aggressive towards individuals from other logs.
-Dominance is achieved through aggression and maintained through submissive behaviour.
+Dominance is achieved through aggression and maintained through submissive behavior.
 After a kill, the dominant female always feeds first, followed in turn by the other females, then males, then the young.

 When assessing other individuals, individuals often measure one another up by running their antennae down the length of the other individual.
 Once hierarchy has been established, pairs of individuals will often cluster together to form an "aggregate"; this is fastest in male-female pairings, followed by pairs of females, then pairs of males.

 Social hierarchy is established by a number of interactions: Higher-ranking individuals will chase and bite their subordinates while the latter are trying to crawl on top of them.
-Juveniles never engage in aggressive behaviour, but climb on top of adults, which tolerate their presence on their backs.
+Juveniles never engage in aggressive behavior, but climb on top of adults, which tolerate their presence on their backs.
 Hierarchy is quickly established among individuals from a single group, but not among organisms from different groups; these are substantially more aggressive and very rarely climb one another or form aggregates.
 Individuals within an individual log are usually closely related; especially so with males.
 This may be related to the intense aggression between unrelated females.